TrishaSrikanth-459/DeployStega/routing/drop_dead_function/dead_drop_resolver.md

 - which epoch contains a payload,
 - whether any given epoch contains a payload at all.

-This separation is essential:
-DeployStega does not attempt to conceal out-of-band setup assumptions, which are assumed to be exchanged privately and are outside the threat model.
+This separation is essential: DeployStega does **not** attempt to conceal out-of-band setup assumptions, which are assumed to be exchanged privately and are **outside the threat model**.

 ---